ismasan/sourced/README.md

 topic # String, required.
 Ex. 'users.created'
-id # UUID, required, set on creation stream_id # UUID, required date # Time, set on creation seq # Integer, usually set by stages (more on that below) originator_id # UUID, optional.
+id # UUID, required, set on creation stream_id # UUID, required created_at # Time, set on creation seq # Integer, usually set by stages (more on that below) originator_id # UUID, optional.
 The command or event that lead up to this event. payload # Object, your custom event attributes.